sealerio/sealer/docs/site/src/docs/advanced/use-kyverno-baseimage.md

 #### Step 1: choose a base image

 Choose a base image which can create a k8s cluster with at least one master node and one work node.
-To demonstrate the workflow, I will use `kubernetes-with-raw-docker:v1.19.8`.
-You can get the same image by executing `sealer pull kubernetes-with-raw-docker:v1.19.8`.
+To demonstrate the workflow, I will use `kubernetes-rawdocker:v1.19.8`.
+You can get the same image by executing `sealer pull kubernetes-rawdocker:v1.19.8`.

 #### Step 2: get the kyverno install yaml and cache the image

 Download the "install.yaml" of kyverno at `https://raw.githubusercontent.com/kyverno/kyverno/release-1.5/definitions/release/install.yaml`, you can replace the version to what you want.
 I use 1.5 in this demonstration.

 In order to use kyverno BaseImage in offline environment, you need to cache the image used in `install.yaml`.
-In this case, threr are two docker images need to be cached: `ghcr.io/kyverno/kyverno:v1.5.1` and `ghcr.io/kyverno/kyvernopre:v1.5.1`.
+In this case, there are two docker images need to be cached: `ghcr.io/kyverno/kyverno:v1.5.1` and `ghcr.io/kyverno/kyvernopre:v1.5.1`.
 So firstly rename them to `sea.hub:5000/kyverno/kyverno:v1.5.1` and `sea.hub:5000/kyverno/kyvernopre:v1.5.1` in the `install.yaml`, where `sea.hub:5000` is the private registry domain in your k8s cluster.
 Then create a file `imageList` with the following content:

 ```
 ghcr.io/kyverno/kyverno:v1.5.1